ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 ### **2-folder-cover-stack-left-spine-label-top.lua**

-Replaces the default folder icon in mosaic view with a visual book-stack effect.
-Adds a thumbnail pulled from the folders contents(book/image), and a label at the top showing the folder name.
-If no books or images are present in the root of the folder, it will pull the thumbnail from a subfolder.
+- Replaces the default folder icon in mosaic view with a visual book-stack effect.
+- Adds a thumbnail pulled from the folders contents(book/image), if no books or images are present in the root of the folder it will pull the thumbnail from a subfolder.
+- Adds a label at the top showing the folder name.

 ### **2-mosaic-vertical-label-left.lua**

-Overlays a vertical filename label(without file extension) on the left edge of each book cover in mosaic view.
+- Overlays a vertical filename label(without file extension) on the left edge of each book cover in mosaic view.
 The label is rotated 90° so the title reads bottom to top.

 Configurable constants at the top of the file:
 - LABEL_ALPHA — opacity (default 0.80)